 Instructions

-- Add the tomatoes, corn, onion, and cilantro and toss to coat with dressing.
-Season to taste with salt and pepper.
+- Add the tomatoes, corn, onion, and cilantro and toss to coat them with dressing, being careful not to break up the tomatoes.

 - Sprinkle with a bit of crushed red pepper if desired and garnish with lime wedges.
-Serve immediately.

 Recipe Notes

-How to Prepare an Avocado
+How to Cut An Avocado

 - Carefully run a spoon along the inside of the avocado skin to loosen the flesh and remove it in one piece.